chef/chef-web-docs/chef_master/source/knife_status.rst

 **View status using a time range**

-To show the status of nodes on which the chef-client did not run successfully within the past hour, enter:
+To show the status of nodes on which the Chef Infra Client did not run successfully within the past hour, enter:

 .. code-block:: bash